sapiensoup/sapiensoup.com/_posts/2017-03-20-baby-sucks.md

 <img src="/images/baby-sucks/crying-baby-1000x550.jpeg" alt="baby doesn't stop crying">

 # Having a baby is worse than the death of your spouse?
 Imagine your spouse or partner, the most important person in the world died.
 Horrible, right?
 Well, according to a 2015 study[^margolis] having a baby is worse.
-In numbers, it's 50 percent worse that the death of your partner or being unemployed.
+In numbers, it's 50 percent worse than the death of your partner or being unemployed.
 The birth of your first child is almost three times as bad as a divorce.

 <img src="/images/baby-sucks/baby-loss-happiness@2x.png" alt="relative loss of happiness after child birth, unemployment, divorce of death of partner" width="500">